A comparison of categorical and topological entropies on Weinstein manifolds: Introduction

 \subsection{Introduction}

-Let $W$ be a Weinstein manifold equipped with a compactly supported, exact symplectic automorphism $\phi$.
-The pair $(W,\phi)$ forms a discrete dynamical system.
-In the current paper, we compare two invariants of the dynamical system.
+Let \( W \) be a Weinstein manifold equipped with a compactly supported, exact symplectic automorphism \( \phi \).
+The pair \( (W, \phi) \) forms a discrete dynamical system.
+In this paper, we compare two invariants of this dynamical system.

-Let us introduce the invariants we are interested in.
-The first invariant is called {\em topological entropy}.
-The notion of topological entropy was defined in the '60s for compact spaces and the '70s for noncompact spaces.
+The first invariant is the {\em topological entropy}.
+This concept was introduced in the 1960s for compact spaces and extended to noncompact spaces in the 1970s.
 See \cite{Adler-Konheim-McAndrew, Hofer72, Hofer74}.
-Let $h_{top}(\phi)$ denote the classical invariant of $(W,\phi)$.
+For readers unfamiliar with dynamical systems, the books \cite{Hasselblatt-Katok95, Robinson98, Brin-Stuck02} are excellent references.
+Let \( h_{top}(\phi) \) denote the classical invariant associated with \( (W, \phi) \).